Parcel W - Easement

 In 1986 Bill Ligety headed an lake owner committee to limit access by outsiders to the lake perimeter therefore HOA members were to carry a S.S.Lake Use I.D. card whenever they used the “Enjoyment Easement” around Silver Willow Lake.

 Parcel K aka Lake Access parcel aka Tax I.D.
-Parcel Number PP-98-A-2-A Entry 00298852 Book 497 Page 280 Recorded on October 17, 1988 was deeded by American Savings & Loan to Wiliam C. Ligety and Cynthia Sharp.
+Parcel Number PP-98-A-2-A Entry 00298852 Book 497 Page 280 Recorded on October 17, 1988 was deeded by American Savings & Loan by perquisite purchase to William C. Ligety and Cynthia Sharp.

 Hi Bill,